Climate Jargon

 Compound: Different elements held together by chemical bonds, like water is H2O

-Conventional power: Electric power from non-renewable fuels, like coal, oil, natural gas, and nuclear energy
+Conventional power: Electric power from fuels like coal, oil, natural gas, and nuclear energy

 Coral bleaching: When a coral reef in hot water ejects algae living inside, turning the reef white and sometimes killing the coral